 FF7 Remake Part 2 probably won’t be released until 2023, and we expect at least one more full-sized game to come after that.
 It’s optimistic to think that the FF7 Remake saga might end with a final entry in 2025 or 2026, but it is still feasible.
 Only then would development start in earnest on X-3.
 At that point, unless Square Enix recycles certain developmental systems and/or assets, it’d take 3 to 4 years or more to make.

-As mind-boggling as it sounds, a release date before 2030 seems optimistic.
+As mind-boggling as it sounds, a launch before 2030 seems optimistic.

 Is there a Final Fantasy X-3 trailer?